Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Fetal Surgery for Spina Bifida: What to Expect

-Specialists at the Fetal Care Center perform open fetal surgery on unborn babies with myelomeningocele who meet certain criteria.
+Specialists at the Fetal Care Center perform both an open and fetoscopic fetal surgery on unborn babies with myelomeningocele who meet certain criteria.
 Doctors place the sac of spinal cord and nerves back into the spinal canal while your unborn baby remains in the womb.

 A group of surgeons performs fetal surgery for spina bifida repair